turingschool/mod-0-curriculum/session4/index.md

   </div>
 </div>

-## Housekeeping and Goals
+## Housekeeping, Wins/Follow-Ups, and Goals

-### Wins From Feedback
+### Wins

-- Understanding purpose of terminal, terminal commands, and file paths
+- Strong understanding of terminal and commands
-- Feeling comfortable with Zoom
-- Vocab and flashcards
-- Handwritting notes and building in time for review
+- Most common answer to git question: "I can name the steps of the git workflow and can put them in practice (using a reference)."

-### Follow-Ups From Feedback
+### Follow-Ups

-- Git is confusing!
-(Yes.
-True story.)
-- Breakout rooms are awkward
-- Session 3 was too fast
-- It's hard watch Zoom and follow along at the same time
+- Why do we use git? (we'll look at this again)
+- Staging area in git (we'll look at this again)

-### Other Notes
+### Today's Goals

-- Survey looks a little different today
-- Homework feedback on gists
-- Reminder to Google when you don't know something
+(See above)

 <div class="try-it">
   <h3>Intros, Review, and Icebreaker</h3>